Lesson five: The Brunch Menu Part One

 DIRECTIONS:

-Preheat the oven to 350 dregees.
-Grease the bottom of your Pyrex backing dish with a little cooking spray or just a bit of canola oil or vegetable oil.
-Olive oil can be a little heavy tasting but if it’s all you have.
-Use a paper towel to swoosh the cooking oil around.
-You don’t need to swoosh the spray stuff.
-I am not really a fan of spay stuff because I don’t know what’s in it.
-I own it.
-I use it on occasion, but I don’t like it when I do.
-Easy is sometimes best!
-Now that the botten has a nice thin non stsick coting lats add those staore bought home foreis.
-Why do I use these instead of make my own fresh?
-Mainly because I’m not masicstic.
-I could make them fresh sure.
-Lets peel and great two or three lage potaoes.
-Then gate a large pan nice and how and frt them up in some peanut oil (If you not allergic otherwise I guess vegetable oil).
-Drain them cool them and add them to the bottom of the pan.
-Nope, I diced that the ones I get from the frozen food section and look just like the ones from McDonalds work great once defrosted I press them into the pan making sure they are place next to another flat against the bottom.
-Then I pop them into the oven for a few minutes.
+Let’s peel and grate two or three large baking potatoes.
+Then get a large pan nice and hot.
+Add two tablespoons of vegetable oil or peanut oil (If you not allergic to peanuts, otherwise I guess use the vegetable oil).
+Now fry the potato up in the hot oil until it’s a nice golden brown on both sides.
+Drain the potatoes and cool them off.
+Now you can add them to the bottom of the pan.
+Most times, I use the ones I get from the frozen food section that look just like those hash browns from McDonalds.
+They work great once they are defrosted.
+I press them into the pan making sure they are placed next to each other and they are flat against the bottom.
+Then I pop the Pyrex dish and the potatoes into the oven for a few minutes.
 Check on them every five minutes.
-Take them out as soon as they start to get slightly brown and crisp up and/or sizzle.
-It the meantime.
-While the potatoes cook let make the bacon.
-If you have nevr make bacon before it takes practice to get it just right.
-Just don’t let your bacon burn it the will ruin your whole frittata.
-Its best to leasbve it out if it all burns.
-When done it should be a light golden brown so it crumbles nicely.
+Take them out as soon as they start to get slightly brown and crisp up or begin to sizzle.
+In the meantime, while the potatoes cook, let’s make the bacon.
+If you have never made bacon before it takes practice to get it just right.
+Just don’t let your bacon burn or it will ruin your whole frittata.
+It is best to leave bacon out if it burns at all.
+When done it should be a light golden brown so that it crumbles nicely.
 Please wait until its cool before crumbling.
-Otherwise you will need one those Scouts I have mentioned in a previous post to preform first aid for burns on your hands.
+Otherwise you will need one of those Scouts I have mentioned in a previous post to preform first aid for the burns on your hands.
+See the how to make bacon lesson next.

 Have you been checking on your potatoes?
 If not, then they are plenty brown by now.
 Sprinkle the cooked sausage and the bacon across the potatoes spreading them across the whole dish evenly.

-Stay healthy, be happy and eat well!
+Until tomorrow, stay awake, be happy and eat well.

-The Drunken Chef
+The Drunken Chef (AKA Russ)

 One thought on “Lesson five: The Brunch Menu Part One”

-Leave a Reply
+Leave a comment